perlmaster/perlstuff/README.md

 translate_wide_ascii_characters.pl - Translate wide ascii characters (e.g. value > 0x7f) into a printable format
-find-img-tags.pl - find the <IMG> tags in an html file noext3.pl - list information for files with no extension
+find-img-tags.pl - find the <IMG> tags in an html file noext3.pl - list information for files with no extension run-query.pl - run a query on a mysql database table

 the other files in this repository are files that are "required" by the above named scripts